himamshu2025-del/comparison/dev/himamshu/README.md

-# Himamshu – ModelEarth Tradeflow Frontend
+# TradeFlow Data Frontend - UN Goal Focus

-This folder contains the front-end prototype for visualizing international tradeflow data with a UN Sustainable Development Goal (SDG) focus.
+Welcome to the **TradeFlow Data Frontend** developed by Himamshu for ModelEarth.
+This project visualizes trade data with a focus on **United Nations Sustainable Development Goals (SDGs)**.
+The goal is to provide clear, interactive, and insightful views of trade flows across countries and years.

-## 🎯 Project Vibe Prompt
+## Vibe Prompt

-> Build interactive comparison dashboards of trade flows across countries and years.
-Focus on insights related to UN Goals such as responsible consumption, energy, climate action, and economic growth.
-Use clean visualizations to highlight disparities and patterns.
-Integrate tradeflow/[year]/[country] data in a way that supports cross-country comparison and trend analysis.
+This project is designed to:

-## 📂 File Structure
+- Visualize trade patterns and flows per country and year.

-## 📝 Notes
+- Highlight connections to UN SDGs, particularly those related to sustainable production, responsible consumption, and global trade fairness.

-- The project uses **ModelEarth tradeflow data** stored under `tradeflow/[year]/[country]`.
+- Generate actionable insights for each country and globally, including at least 10 general insights and 10 per country.
-- Columns may include: `export_value`, `import_value`, `sector`, `UN_Goal`, `country`, `year`.
+- Provide intuitive charts and graphs to compare trade flows.
-- This prototype demonstrates how these datasets could be visualized and compared.
+- Serve as a frontend interface for the `comparison` repo, connecting to `tradeflow/[year]/[country]` data.

-- A `.md` overview page can be generated for the “comparison” repo to map out column usage and file names programmatically using Claude Code CLI.
+## Folder Structure